stephpy/timeline-bundle/README.md

 Build timeline/wall for an entity easily.

-There is too a notification system, you can easily know how many unread notification you have, mark as read one, all, etc ...
+There is too a notification system, you can easily know how many unread notifications you have, mark as read one/all, etc ...
 You can too add your notifier easily ...

 Actually depends on **SncRedisBundle**.